 NOTE 3a: The DAPS Handover is considered to only be completed after the UE has released the source cell as explicitly requested from the target node.
 Features that cannot be configured simultaneously with DAPS Handover (CA, DC, EHC, UDC and CHO) can be configured earliest in the same RRCConnectionReconfiguration message that releases the source cell.
 RRC suspend, a subsequent handover or inter-RAT handover cannot be initiated until the source cell has been released.

-NOTE 4: CA, DC, EHC, UDC, CHO or RACH-less HO cannot be configured simultaneously with DAPS Handover and must be released by the source eNB before the DAPS Handover command is sent to the UE.
+NOTE 4: Conditional reconfigurations, DC, EHC, UDC, CHO or RACH-less HO cannot be configured simultaneously with DAPS Handover and must be released by the source eNB before the DAPS Handover command is sent to the UE.

 NOTE 5: For E-RABs configured with DAPS, the source eNB does not stop transmitting downlink packets until it receives the HANDOVER SUCCESS message from the target eNB in step 11a.